frantisektomas/code-typer/module-2/readme.md

 # JavaScript Fundamentals

 ## chapter-2-1
-is about introduction to javaScript notes are about basic javascript
+is about introduction to javaScript notes are about basic javascript hej

 ## chapter-2-2
 is about control flow